 SickGear has proven the most reliable stable TV descendant of the great SickBeard to fully automate TV enjoyment with innovation.

-Typically used with a usenet and/or other download client e.g. nzbget, sabnzbd, qBittorrent, Transmission, Deluge, rTorrent and others, SickGear can also interract with Kodi, Emby, and Plex to automate library updates and display watched episodes.
-When new episodes are detected, notifications can be sent to popular services, like Slack, Discord, Gitter, Email, and hardware devices can be notified of events.
+Typically used with usenet and/or other download clients e.g. NZBGet, SABNZBd, qBittorrent, Transmission, Deluge, rTorrent and others, SickGear can also interact with Kodi, Emby, and Plex to automate library updates and manage watched episodes.
+Popular services like Slack, Discord, Gitter, Email, and hardware devices can be notified of events.

 Some of the sick innovative gear you get;

 Gives ideas of shows from Trakt, IMDb, and AniDB (new seasons, popular, etc)